Network security: Allow PKU2U authentication requests to this computer to use online identities

 - Windows 10

-Describes the best practices, location, and values for the Network Security: Allow PKU2U authentication requests to this computer to use online identities security policy setting.
+This article describes the best practices, location, and values for the Network Security: Allow PKU2U authentication requests to this computer to use online identities security policy setting.

-When devices are configured to accept authentication requests by using online IDs, Negoexts.dll calls the PKU2U SSP on the computer that is used to log on.
+When devices are configured to accept authentication requests by using online IDs, Negoexts.dll calls the PKU2U SSP on the computer that's used to log on.
 The PKU2U SSP obtains a local certificate and exchanges the policy between the peer computers.
-When validated on the peer computer, the certificate within the metadata is sent to the logon peer for validation.
+When it's validated on the peer computer, the certificate within the metadata is sent to the logon peer for validation.
 It associates the user's certificate to a security token, and then the logon process completes.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options